-The Junior Preparatory is a caring, nurturing environment managed by our Deputy Head, Mrs. Lindy Bartlet.
-She is ably supported by a team of professional and dedicated teachers who aim to lay a solid foundation and develop motivated, confident and happy children striving to achieve their personal best in every area of their development.
+The Junior Preparatory is a caring, nurturing environment.
+A team of professional and dedicated teachers aim to lay a solid foundation and develop motivated, confident and happy children striving to achieve their personal best in every area of their development.
 Children are encouraged in their individual areas of strength and areas requiring improvement are closely monitored and developed.
 They progress rapidly during this phase intellectually, emotionally and socially, developing skills which underpin life-long learning.
 Class teaching predominates in the Junior Preparatory phase and the focus is on developing fundamental Literacy and Numeracy skills through a stimulating and integrated curriculum which is both creative and relevant.

 We follow a comprehensive, multifaceted Literacy program, which immerses the children in language experiences promoting speech, listening, reading, writing and thinking skills in order to develop creative and critical thinkers who can read fluently and communicate confidently both verbally and non- verbally.